 His final British Open title came in 1965, and it is considered his most important.
-In the '50s, only a handful of America's best players traveled to play the Open, and then only occasionally.
-By 1965, all the world's best were there, and Thomson held off Palmer, Nicklaus, Player and defending champ Tony Lema for the victory.
+In the 1950s, only a handful of America's best players traveled to play the Open, and then only occasionally.
+By 1965, all the world's best were there, and Thomson held off Arnold Palmer, Jack Nicklaus, Gary Player and defending champ Tony Lema for the victory.

-Thomson won once on the U.S. PGA Tour, and his best finish in U.S. majors (which he didn't always play) was fourth at the 1956 U.S. Open.
+Thomson won once on the U.S. PGA Tour, and his best finish in U.S. majors fourth at the 1956 U.S. Open.
 But Thomson rarely played in America - he played the U.S. Open only five times, The Masters only nine times, the PGA Championship not at all.

 He won the national championships of 10 countries, including the New Zealand Open nine times.
 His winning finally ended in 1988 with the British PGA Seniors title.

-Before that, however, he did venture to America and played a full season on the Senior PGA Tour.
+Before that British senior title, however, he did venture to America and played one full season on the Champions Tour.
 The results: Thomson dominated, winning 9 times in 1985.